A Parameter-free Adaptive Resonance Theory-based Topological Clustering Algorithm Capable of Continual Learning: Concluding Remarks

 \section{Concluding Remarks}

-This paper proposed a new parameter-free ART-based topological clustering algorithm capable of continual learning by introducing two parameter estimation processes, namely the estimation of the number of active nodes for calculating a similarity threshold by a DPP-based criterion incorporating CIM, and the estimation of a node deletion threshold based on the age of each edge.
-Empirical studies with the synthetic and real-world datasets showed that the clustering performance of CAE is superior to the state-of-the-art parameter-free/fixed algorithms while maintaining continual learning ability.
-Thanks to the capabilities of CAE, therefore, we can expect the high utility and potential of CAE as a data preprocessing method in various applications.
+This paper proposes a new parameter-free ART-based topological clustering algorithm capable of continual learning.
+The algorithm introduces two parameter estimation processes: first, estimating the number of active nodes for calculating the similarity threshold using a DPP-based criterion with CIM; second, determining a node deletion threshold based on the age of each edge.
+Empirical studies using synthetic and real-world datasets demonstrate that CAE achieves superior clustering performance compared to state-of-the-art parameter-free or fixed-parameter algorithms, while maintaining continual learning ability.
+These capabilities highlight the utility and potential of CAE as a data preprocessing method for various applications.

-In real-world applications related to health, finance, and medical fields, a dataset often contains numerical and categorical attributes simultaneously.
-Such a dataset is called a mixed dataset \cite{ahmad19}.
-A future research topic is to develop a parameter-free clustering algorithm that can handle a mixed dataset while maintaining continual learning capabilities.
+In real-world applications related to health, finance, and medical fields, a dataset often contain both numerical and categorical attributes and are referred to as mixed datasets \cite{ahmad19}.
+One potential direction for future research is to develop parameter-free clustering algorithms that can effectively handle mixed datasets while retaining continual learning capabilities.